-The sample file will be randomly divided into replicates for release to you, the telephone interviewers, to achieve approximately 22,000 completed interviews.
+The sample file will be randomly divided into replicates for release to you, the telephone interviewers, to achieve approximately 34,000 completed interviews: 16,000 from landline telephone numbers and 18,000 from cellphone telephone numbers.
 Since the initial sampling unit is a telephone number, we will not know who to interview until we dial the telephone number and screen for eligibility.
 Interviewers will screen each telephone number in the sample and determine eligibility.
-The following types of telephone numbers will be ineligible for the 2012 OMAS:
+The following types of telephone numbers will be ineligible for the 2015 OMAS: